 Shop

-Despite recent dour news about the neighborhood, Union Square is still a destination for shopping.
-Macy’s flagship store will be open throughout the 2024 holiday season, likely offering some good deals.
+After some uncertainty regarding the status of Macy’s flagship store, it’s been recently confimred that they will be open for the immediate future.
 Luxury retail stores like Neiman Marcus dot the square’s perimeter, and more boutiques line the charming Maiden Lane, a narrow street with hanging lights, flowers and international shops a la Maison Margiela and Hermes.
-For more gifts, check out the many jewelry stores, or maybe the Williams-Sonoma (stock up on that peppermint bark), Apple store (Hello Apple AI, the iPhone 16 has arrived) or Nike store (Warriors jerseys, anyone?)
+For more gifts, check out the many jewelry stores, or maybe the Williams-Sonoma (stock up on that peppermint bark), Apple store or Nike store (Warriors jerseys, anyone?)

-Union Square’s retail closures are being met with new openings.
-Watch seller Breitling opened a boutique on Post Street just months ago, then Rolex moved in right next door.
-Over on Market Street at the old Westfield Mall (redubbed the San Francisco Centre), familiar stores like Zara and Aritzia have been joined by spots for “kawaii” knick-knacks like Miniso, Merkado and Hey Hi Toys.
-Of course, the newest big-box addition to the neighborhood was Ikea with its multi-restaurant food hall in 2023.
+Or, check out watch seller Breitling, which opened a boutique on Post Street last year, with Rolex right next door.
+Over on Market Street at the old Westfield Mall (redubbed the San Francisco Centre), familiar stores like Aritzia have been joined by spots for “kawaii” knick-knacks like MINISO.

 Stay

-If you’re looking to be near Union Square, the 1,195-room Westin St. Francis is perfectly perched for enjoying the 30,000 lights on the square’s 83-foot Christmas tree and skating on the seasonal Union Square Holiday Ice Rink.
-Or, opt for the classic Beacon Grande, steps from Union Square, which just this year reopened its 21st-floor cocktail lounge Starlite.
-If you book a two-night stay right now through Jan.
-12, you can receive 25% off.
-The Fairmont San Francisco also has its own deals, like 15% off a two-night stay, plus $50 food credit, and starting Nov.
-22, its holiday-themed Santa Suite offer returns.
+If you’re looking to be near Union Square, the Westin St. Francis is perfectly perched for enjoying the 30,000 lights on the square’s 83-foot Christmas tree and skating on the seasonal Union Square Holiday Ice Rink.
+Or, opt for the classic Beacon Grande, steps from Union Square, and check out their 21st-floor cocktail lounge Starlite.
+Starting Nov.
+21, Fairmont San Francisco’s holiday-themed Santa Suite offer returns.
 Intercontinental Mark Hopkins also makes for a festive stay in comfort.

 Sausalito